lit/lit/packages/labs/testing/README.md

 order to get feedback on the design and not ready for production.
 Breaking changes are likely to happen frequently.

+## Overview

+This package contains utilities that will be useful for testing Lit elements, especially for ensuring your components are compatible with server-side rendering(SSR).

+These are meant to be used with [Web Test Runner (WTR)](https://modern-web.dev/docs/test-runner/overview/).
+A WTR plugin and fixture functions are provided that allow testing of components being rendered server-side and loaded to the browser document both with and without hydration.

 ## Usage

 ### Web Test Runner Plugin for Lit SSR

+This plugin registers the `lit-ssr-render` server command utilized by the SSR fixture functions.

 Add the plugin to your config file.